Trauma Therapy in Augusta, GA

 You could find yourself wanting to avoid anything that reminds you of painful memories.
 Avoiding places, people, and even attempting to avoid your own thoughts or emotions about it.

 When you experience a traumatic event, your brain stores that memory in high definition.
-These memories are different from your everyday memories because they have a lot more detail to them.
-Your brain remembers all the things…where you were, what you were wearing, the song playing in the background, how your palms were sweating, the moldy smell of the room.
+These memories are different from your everyday memories because they have more detail to them.
+Your brain remembers all the thingsβ¦where you were, what you were wearing, the song playing in the background, how your palms were sweating, the smell of the room.

 Because traumatic memories are so intense, you can get pulled into them very easily.
-The same song playing on the radio could take you back as if you are living the moment all over again.
+The same song playing on the radio can take you back as if you are living that moment all over again.

 What to Expect in Therapy Sessions

 During our initial meeting, my focus is to get to know you as a person and understand how trauma or difficult life experiences have impacted you.
-Together, we’ll create a treatment plan to address trauma.
-The plan is always flexible and can be adjusted if new things come up.
+Together, weβll create a treatment plan to address trauma.

 My Treatment Approaches

-Cognitive Behavioral Therapy (CBT) can help you identify unhelpful thoughts or beliefs that you developed about yourself or the world because of your experiences and teach you how to shift away from those thoughts.
+Cognitive Behavioral Therapy (CBT) helps you identify and reframe unhelpful thoughts or beliefs you developed about yourself or the world because of your experiences.

 Polyvagal Theory (PVT) helps us understand how trauma is impacting your nervous system so that we can move through trauma therapy in a nervous system friendly way.

-Reiki Healing is an energetic approach that strengthens the body’s natural ability to heal itself.
-It can help remove energetic blockages that were created from trauma.
-Reiki can be offered as a standalone service, but is also beneficial when integrated into an in-person counseling session in Augusta, GA.
+Reiki Energy Healing (optional) is an energetic approach that helps you clear out heavy emotions that are stuck from your past.
+Reiki can be offered as a standalone service, but can also be integrated into an in-person therapy session at my office in West Augusta.

 Any combination of these approaches can help release the load that trauma has put on you.